by Ken Bakely

 What kind of personalities form the general’s inner circle?
 It’s hard to say, because none of them exist beyond the most basic of outlines.
 McNairy is given a droll narration to read throughout War Machine, conceived with such blatant expositional intent that it serves no other purpose than to be an emergency remedy for the chronic underwriting which keeps the film from ever focusing.
 Individual moments land, such as a scene that involves the technologically illiterate McMahon and one of his computer-savvy soldiers (RJ Cyler) working together to get out of an embarrassing Skype interrogation with a superior.
 Yet it’s overwhelmingly obvious that Michôd is trying to make a sharp, multidimensional, wit-fueled takedown, and cross far beyond the boundaries of another sketchy farce.

-This divide hits harder when you think back to Pitt’s miscalculated performance.
+This divide hits harder when considering Pitt’s fundamentally miscalculated performance.
 Nowhere is the disconnect more obvious than the handful of scenes he shares with Ben Kingsley, who portrays Afghani president Hamid Karzai.
 While both characters are written to be rather oblivious of each other, Kingsley’s deadpan delivery of his dialogue conflicts with Pitt’s overblown readings.
 It’s not that Pitt’s acting is especially bad, but he doesn’t fit into the movie happening around him.
-This ends up serving as yet another reminder of War Machine’s unevenness where its structural backbone differs from the elements of its execution in the most radical of ways.
+It’s yet another reminder of War Machine’s unevenness.